 There is a solar panel to power the lighting in the living-room and shower-room (and you can also charge your mobile if needs be) and there is a two-ring and grill camping gas stove on the deck (under canvas cover) for al fresco cooking.
 The large, south-facing deck at the front of the tent has fabulous views and is a great place to start or end your day of adventures.
 There's even a little cabin in one corner of the meadow, which houses a book exchange and a few games to play, as well as doubling up as the log store.

 On your doorstep, for you to explore and enjoy, are a further 60 acres of farmland, including a wide curve of the River Otter where nature has created an 'island'.
 Wander through a little copse where steps lead down to a bridge over a spring-fed stream that feeds a beautiful wildlife lake, set in a spacious meadow complete with enclosed play area, picnic table and swing chair.
 The wildlife lake is completely fenced but the river, though shallow and sandy in places, is not, so please take care.
-Walk on through the fields to pick up the ancient travellers’ paths to Ottery St Mary (just a half-hour stroll) or further on to the traditional village of Tipton St John, where there is an excellent pub.
+Walk on through the fields to pick up the ancient travellers' paths to Ottery St Mary (just a half-hour stroll) or further on to the traditional village of Tipton St John, where there is an excellent pub.